m0baxter/twitterBot/README.md

 is necessary to change run the bot with anything other than the default parameters.

 ## Testing
 Running the code in test mode will generate five sample tweets.
-The level of randomness in may be controlled using the parameter passed to the method `TwitterBot.genTweet()` (0.0 being completely deterministic and 1.0 sampling the probability distribution at each time step).
+The level of randomness in tweet generation may be controlled using the parameter passed to the method `TwitterBot.genTweet()` (0.0 being completely deterministic and 1.0 sampling the probability distribution at each time step).

 ## Tweeting
 To run the twitter bot one must obtain authorization credentials.
 Once this is done create place them